 The Issuer accepts responsibility for the information contained in this Base Prospectus and in the Final Terms for each Tranche of Covered Bonds and Pricing Supplement for each Tranche of Exempt Covered Bonds issued under the Programme.
-To the best of the knowledge of the Issuer (having taken all reasonable care to ensure that such is the case), the information contained in this Base Prospectus is in accordance with the facts and does not omit anything likely to affect the import of such information.
+To the best of the knowledge of the Issuer, the information contained in this Base Prospectus is in accordance with the facts and does not omit anything likely to affect the import of such information.